UCLComputerScience/COMP0016_2020_21_Team14/docs/index.md

 ### Week 11 (15/02/2021 - 21/02/2021)
 <p style = "text-align: justify">
+Addition of requested functionality to iOS application and continuous improvements on the user interface.
+Further modifications to the CMS.
+Preparation of Prototype 2 to be shared with TA and clients for feedback.
 </p>

 ### Week 10 (08/02/2021 - 14/02/2021)
 <p style = "text-align: justify">
+Comparison of the two applications built in <i>React Native</i> and <i>Swift</i>.
+Final decision to not proceed further with
+<i>Swift</i> and use <i>React Native</i>, which was our initial choice and more progress had been made.
 </p>

 ### Week 9 (01/02/2021 - 07/02/2021)
 <p style = "text-align: justify">
+Second evaluation of <i>Swift</i> to develop the iOS application, due to problems faced when learning <i>React Native</i>.
+Various tutorials were followed and template applications were built using <i>Xcode</i>.
 </p>

 ### Week 8 (25/01/2021 - 31/01/2021)
 <p style = "text-align: justify">
+Prototype 1 of the CMS and iOS application was shared with the clients for feedback.
+Changes on visual aspects for both components.
 </p>

 ### Week 7 (18/01/2021 - 24/01/2021)